partidodigitalpt/documentation/Remote e-voting overview.md

 The Switzerland experience contrasts with Estonia's in that it has been occurring more at a local than at a national level.

-In 2016 a plebiscite for a peace treaty between the Colombian Government and FARC was voted wherein around 5 400 000 otherwise excluded expats were able to express their opinion on-line through a digital tool.<sup>[5](https://www.oecd-forum.org/posts/28703-how-blockchain-can-change-voting-the-colombian-peace-plebiscite)</sup>
+The Colombian Government and FARC in 2016 went on a plebiscite for a peace treaty wherein around 5 400 000 otherwise excluded expats were able to express their opinion on-line through digital tools.<sup>[5](https://www.oecd-forum.org/posts/28703-how-blockchain-can-change-voting-the-colombian-peace-plebiscite)</sup>

 South Korea successfully deployed a small-scale remote e-vote polling in the most populous province, Gyeonggi-do, with around 9000 participants